Helmholtz-AI-Energy/propulate/CONTRIBUTING.md

    git push origin your-feature-name
    ```

 8. **Rebase Onto Current Main:** Rebase your feature branch onto the current main branch of the original repo.
+Leaving
+   this step out might lead to problems with the test workflow when merging your branch into the main later on.
+Rebasing
-   This will include any changes that might have been pushed into the main in the meantime and resolve possible conflicts.
+   will include any changes that might have been pushed into the main in the meantime and resolve possible conflicts.
    To sync your fork with the original upstream repo, check out [this page](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork)
    or follow the steps below.
-Note that before you can sync your fork with an upstream repo, you must configure a remote that points to the upstream repository in Git.
+Note that before you can sync your fork with an upstream repo, you must configure a remote
+   that points to the upstream repository in Git.
    ```
    cd <path/to/your/local/project/fork>
    git fetch upstream